-Extracting teeth is historically the best known procedure performed by dentists.
-Before anesthesia was discovered, removing the tooth was the simplest and least painful way to stop a toothache and prevent death from infection.
+Extracting teeth is historically the best-known procedure performed by dentists.
+Before anesthesia was discovered, removing the tooth was the simplest and least painful way to stop toothache and prevent death from infection.
 Today the Marconi Dental Group has many tools and techniques to save damaged teeth, such as fillings, root canal therapy, crowns and even veneers.
 Yet in certain circumstances, such as with severe gum disease, significant trauma or a crack in the root, the tooth cannot be salvaged and must be extracted.
-Here we explain the two basic tools used in a tooth extraction.
+Here we explain the two basic tools used in tooth extraction.

 The Dental Elevator

 A dental elevator takes many different shapes and forms, but essentially it is a tool that works like a lever.
 As its name suggests, it lifts the tooth up and out.
 Some teeth can be removed strictly by using an elevator.

 The thin end of the elevator is worked underneath the exposed part of the tooth, between the tooth and the jawbone.
 By working the elevator, the tooth is then pried out of the root socket.
 This usually works well since the root is generally narrow at the bottom and wider at the top, so the further up the tooth moves, the easier it becomes to lift.